Torren Ecker: 2018

 Ecker won re-election to another term in the Pennsylvania House of Representatives on November 3, 2020.

 Personal life

 Ecker lives just outside of Hanover, Pennsylvania with his wife Laura, a special education teacher, and his two children, Addy and Oliver.
 He is a graduate of Spring Grove Area High School, George Mason University, and the Thomas M. Cooley Law School at Western Michigan University.

+On April 18, 2023, the Pennsylvania State Police reported that Ecker had crashed his car into a guide rail in Huntington Township, and that alcohol was a factor.
+Ecker was not injured.